About Hot Springs

 In 1862, Hot Springs was

-the state capital when Governor Henry Massie Rector moved his staff and state
+the capital of Arkansas when Governor Henry Massie Rector moved his staff and state

 records there to protect them from the Union troops marching on Little Rock